Lighter Handy, 1940, belonged to a team member minesweeper YMS-370

 Aristocratic "warrior" :)

-Misspelled Philippines and Okinawa.
+Philippines misspelled and Okinawa.
 (PHILLIPPINES and OKINOWA).
-And maybe this is some slang ...
-Hardly a sailor did not know how these words are written.
+Or maybe it's a slang ...
+Hardly sailor did not know how to be written these words.

-Although he wrote, "Philippines" with an error.
+Although he wrote the "Philippines" in error.
 Heat ...

-Well, for mine sweepers, displacement of 270 tons - that's OK, not really, and small. and the serial number of a warship - this is normal :). tugs, for example, still less, but still have names.
+Well, for the minesweeper mines, displacement 270 tons - this is normal, not very much and small. and the sequence number in a military vessel - this is normal :). tugs, for example even less, but nevertheless have names.

-270 tons .... a crumb!
-I went to the navigator SRTMk "Kholmogorsky" Kiev building, so he at length was 53m Displacement 650tonn.
-So we did not have the deck guns, mine trawl and reserve min.
+270 tonnes ....
+This pipsqueak!
+I went on the navigator SRTMk "Kholmogory" Kiev construction, so he at length of 53m was 650tonn They displaced.
+So we had no guns on the deck, mine sweeper and stockpile.

-This copy is not for sale (unless of course you do not make me an offer I could not refuse.)
+This copy is not for sale (unless of course you do not make me an offer I can not refuse).

 where you get them?)

-Traps are placed in the network and the network an Internet, at flea markets, to the commission and hlamnikah :)
+Traps and nets are arranged in a network Internet, at flea markets, to the commission and hlamnikah :)

-and what will be the highest price? if you buy it :)
+and what will be the maximum price?
+If you buy it :)

-The maximum price for such a thing is practically unconstrained :) You see, by itself, this model lighters are not very expensive, and the "approximate value" in describing it reflects.
-But along with the history of a particular instance of excavated and its former owner of the ship's crew member YMS-370 ...
+The maximum price for such things practically no limits :) You see, by itself, this model is not very expensive lighters, and "approximate value" in the description of this and reflect.
+But coupled with the entrenched history of a particular instance, and its former owner, a member of the ship's crew YMS-370 ...
 I am afraid that the history of any public money can not be measured.
-Therefore, to adequately assess this particular instance with such a history is simply impossible.
+Therefore, to adequately assess the specific here is a copy of such a story is simply impossible.

 13. AJluK - 07.08.2010

-Of course I should not have promised about the "offer" :) I guess I is not ready to part with it, excuse me :)
+I certainly should not have promised about "supply" :) I guess I'm not ready to part with it, excuse me :)

 15. AJluK - 07.08.2010